eliasenseirb/DRL-MachineIntelligence/README.md

 # Docker guide

+docker ps

-open new terminal window with docker exec -it <container name> bash
+open new terminal window with: docker exec -it <<container id>> bash

 # To do